GeekyAnts/geekymodel/README.md

 ## Features ⚡

-- Build your front-end models without worrying about the back-end.
+- Build your front-end models **without worrying about the back-end**.
 GeekyModel works with LocalStorage by default.

-- Connect to any back-end at a later stage, like
+- **Offline First**: Connect to any **back-end at a later stage**, like

   - Firebase / Firestore
   - GraphQL
   - REST APIs

-- Write request and response middlewares to map the differences in the front-end and the back-end models.
+- Write request and response **middlewares to map** the differences in the front-end and the back-end models.

-- Built-in standard validation and option to add custom validators.
+- Built-in standard **validation** and option to add custom validators.

-- Model Relationships: Relate models with References and Foreign Keys.
+- **Model Relationships**: Relate models with References and Foreign Keys.

-- Built-in fake data: Populate your UI with Fake Data automatically.
+- **Built-in Fake Data**: Populate your UI with Fake Data automatically.

 ## Getting started